Assault on Business or Landlord Property

 It all goes back to a property owner’s obligation to make their premises reasonably safe, particularly when the site is frequently used by the public.
 This responsibility goes beyond just cleaning up slippery floors or repairing broken stairs.
 It also means taking appropriate security measures so that invitees on site are not at an unreasonable risk for being victimized by a criminal attack.

-At The Ansara Law Firm, our inadequate security lawyers hold property owners accountable for negligent security that contributes to cases of robbery, rape, assault or battery.
+At The Ansara Law Firm, our Fort Lauderdale premises liability lawyers hold property owners accountable for negligent security that contributes to cases of robbery, rape, assault or battery.
 Both commercial and residential land owners have been successfully sued on claims of negligent security, though their duty of care usually differs from each other.
 For example, the owner of a nightclub is going to have a different duty of care than the owner of an apartment complex.

 But why do we pursue claims against the owner or possessor of the property rather than the perpetrator of the violent act?
 Well firstly, the two claims aren’t mutually exclusive.
 You can actually sue both for your injuries.
 However, there are two main reasons to pursue the property owner: